-Attack Time determines how quickly the AGC circuitry reduces the PGA gain when the input signal is too loud.
-It can be varied from 7 ms to 1,408 ms. The extended right-channel Attack time can be programmed by writing to page 0, registers 103, and left channel is programmed by writing to page 0, register 105.
+Determines how quickly the AGC circuitry reduces the PGA gain when the input signal is too loud.
+It can be varied from 7 ms to 1,408 ms. The extended right-channel attack time can be programmed by writing to page 0, register 103, and the left channel is programmed by writing to page 0, register 105.